List of New Avengers story arcs: Siege (Issues #61-64)

 In Hell's Kitchen, thanks to the Norn Stones that were given to him, the Hood was able to power up his gang to hunt and kill the Avengers.
 At the hideout, which was destroyed by Norman and the Dark Avengers, Steve Rogers and Captain America initiate a recon of the old hideout, before being attacked by the Living Laser and the Corruptor, who is able to control Bucky and forces him to attack Steve.
 Steve is able to defeat the Corruptor, however, and free Bucky from his control.
 In Manhattan, Spider-Man and Spider-Woman are attacked as well, by Mandrill and Griffin, who seemingly defeat Spider-Man and try to force Spider-Woman to tell them where the Avengers are hiding.

 Spider-Man is able to return to the scene using his webs, but Spider-Woman, under the control of Mandrill, attacks him.
 He is unable to combat her aggressive side.
-Spider-Man ultimately manages to prevent his companion from defeating him by attacking Madrill and Griffin, before Spider-Woman punches and zaps them in fury.
-Spidey prevents Spider-Woman from killing the two villains, however, and tells them they must remain where they are, knowing the press and the police would later take care of them.
+Spider-Man ultimately manages to prevent his companion from defeating him by attacking Mandrill and Griffin, before Spider-Woman punches and zaps them in fury.
+Spider-Man prevents Spider-Woman from killing the two villains, however, and tells them they must remain where they are, knowing the press and the police would later take care of them.

 Meanwhile, two H.A.M.M.E.R. agents at the former Avengers hideout debate on whether to call for reinforcements.
 One of them dies watching the battle, only to be decapitated by a stray laser.
 The second is punched in the face by Luke Cage, who then ambushes the Living Laser.
 Bucky seemingly destroys him.
 As they rejoice in their victory, Cage notices a red dot on Rogers' chest.
 They identify it as a targeting vector, directed by Nick Fury.
 The former director of S.H.I.E.L.D. is assured they are not Life Model Decoys by Rogers, relieving tension.
 A H.A.M.M.E.R. assault squad subsequently arrives and begins an assault.
 The Avengers escape the battle to their safehouse, where Jessica Jones and Ms. Marvel are shocked to meet Rogers.

 Asgard is shown to be under attack by Osborn, who had brought down Thor.
 The Avengers assemble to fight the threat.

-Following the fall of Asgard, Norman Osborn's capture, and the deaths of Loki and the Sentry, the New Avengers track down the Hood and Madam Masque, capturing them along with Count Nefaria.
+Following the fall of Asgard, Norman Osborn's capture, and the deaths of Loki and the Sentry, the New Avengers track down the Hood and Madame Masque, capturing them along with Count Nefaria.
 They return to New York, where Rogers confirms Osborn had fallen, and that they were all free.
 Cage suggests they celebrate by going for a walk in the daylight with his teammates.